WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Evaluation

+\bfparagraph{Configurable inlining of auxiliary relations.} Our model relies on a \texttt{Reachable} relation that models state transitions, a \texttt{ScriptState} relation that models scripts knowledge, and multiple auxiliary relations that are used within \texttt{Reachable} to, \eg, recursively update the DOM.
 The presence of multiple relations prevents us to directly use the best performing version of the BMC engine, the linear solver, because it requires the model to be encoded as linear Horn clauses, \ie, clauses containing at most one recursive term.
 In order to satisfy this requirement, every auxiliary relation needs to be inlined within the main \texttt{Reachable} relation.
 To this end, \framework{} automatically unrolls all the applications of recursive relations that are marked for inlining.
 For each relation we specify the depth of the unrolling.
 For instance, the declaration

 says that the relation \coqe{is_script_in_dom_path}, which searches a script inside the DOM, must be unrolled up to recursion level 3.
 Depth 0 disables all recursive calls and expands the relation to the base case only.
 For instance, support for nested frames can be easily deactivated by specifying 0 as depth for all the relations handling the DOM tree.